AndrewLien/scrape_techniques/README.md

 # Scrapes

-Each python script is an example of a webscrape using various specified techniques.
+This is a collection of some sample scrapes that demonstrate different techniques.